 If your kid has explored every indoor jungle gym, ball pit and slide in the area, it’s time to change-up your playtime routine.
-Good news—there are plenty of new-to-you indoor play areas located in the most unsuspecting place: the mall.
+Good news—there are plenty of amazing indoor play areas located in the most unsuspecting place: the mall.
 From play areas with fun local themes to one with a sailing ship, these six favorites are worth the drive (and are sure to guarantee quiet car rides home and peaceful afternoon naps).

 photo: Springfield Town Center

 If your kid has dreams of sliding down a giant banana, this is the peel deal.
 Recently moved from the second floor food court to the first floor of the mall, the fruit and vegetable-themed soft playground might convince your tykes that broccoli is cool.
 You can even teach them how to spell “broccoli” on the giant chalkboard.
 And, good luck pulling them away from the touch screen computer games.

 6500 Springfield Mall (Springfield, VA)

 photo: Arundel Mills

 Located between Best Buy and the Medieval Times Dinner & Tournament, this Maryland-themed soft playground will give your kids a chance to crawl through replicas of Thomas Point Lighthouse and a towering oak tree.
 Take a seat on one of the perimeter benches and get your iPhone ready to snap a picture of your little one “swimming” in the birdbath with the giant Oriole.

 7000 Arundel Mills Cir.
 (Hanover, MD)

 Batter up!
 This Nationals-themed soft playground is just what your little base runner.
 A visit here will give your littlest baseball fans a thrill out of sliding down a giant baseball bat or clambering over an oversized glove.
 Make time to check out the adjacent Island Carousel—the gold accents and low-watt bulbs just scream “photo-op”.